makrai/notes/bai18-generic-cnn-rnn-seq.md

 * advantages of using TCNs for sequence modeling
   * Parallelism.
 Unlike in RNNs..., convolutions can be done in parallel
   * Flexible receptive field size
-  * Stable gradients.
-TCN avoids exploding/vanishing gradients, (which led to the development of LSTM, GRU,
+  * Stable gradients: no exploding/vanishing gradients
-    HF-RNN (Martens & Sutskever, 2011, Hessian-Free optimizer))
+    (which led to the development of LSTM, GRU, & Hessian-Free RNN (HF-RNN ,Martens & Sutskever, 2011)
   * Low memory requirement for training
   * Variable length inputs
 * disadvantages to using TCNs